getlantern/browsersunbounded/README.md

 ### :skull: Warning
 This is prototype-grade software!

-### :question: What is Browsers Unbounded?
+### :question: What is Unbounded?
-Browsers Unbounded is a system for distributed peer-to-peer proxying.
-The Browsers Unbounded system includes a browser-based client which enables volunteers to instantly provide proxying services just by accessing a web page.
-However, Browsers Unbounded is not just a web application!
-The Browsers Unbounded system introduces software libraries and protocol concepts designed to enable role-agnostic multi-hop p2p proxying across the entire Lantern network or on behalf of any circumvention tool that chooses to integrate it.
+Unbounded is a system for distributed peer-to-peer proxying.
+The Unbounded system includes a browser-based client which enables volunteers to instantly provide proxying services just by accessing a web page.
+However, Unbounded is not just a web application!
+The Unbounded system introduces software libraries and protocol concepts designed to enable role-agnostic multi-hop p2p proxying across the entire Lantern network or on behalf of any circumvention tool that chooses to integrate it.

-Put another way, Browsers Unbounded is a common language which enables circumvention tool users to describe, exchange, and share the resource of internet access across network boundaries and runtime environments.
+Put another way, Unbounded is a common language which enables circumvention tool users to describe, exchange, and share the resource of internet access across network boundaries and runtime environments.

 ### :floppy_disk: System components